How To Make Sandwich Bread Without Eggs, Milk, or Butter

 This is my dough before mixing in the yeast.
 I like to let the freshly milled wheat flour sit with the water, so it can start absorbing the liquid.
 Since, fresh ground flour can take a bit longer to absorb the liquid and create gluten.

-Ingredients How To Make Sandwich Bread Without Eggs
+Ingredients How To Make Vegan Sandwich Bread With Fresh Milled Flour

 - 3.5 – 4 cups Fresh Milled Flour (485g) (I milled 1&1/3 cup hard white wheat & 1&1/3 cup hard red wheat)